cloud7-labs/Scaliingo/README.md

 // Create a new TiingoClient instance val client = TiingoClient(Some("YOUR_API_KEY"))

-// Access the EodApi
-val eodApi = client.getEod

 // Get a ticker's metadata
-val metadata = eodApi.fetchMetaData("GOOGL")
+val metadata = client.fetchTickerMetaData("GOOGL")

-// Get a ticker's end-of-day data val priceData = eodApi.fetchPriceData(
+// Get a ticker's end-of-day data val priceData = client.fetchTickerPriceData(
     ticker = "GOOGL",
     startDate = Some("2020-01-01"),
     endDate = Some("2020-01-31"),